How Long Do Hemorrhoids Last?

 How Long Do Hemorrhoids Last

 Some more extreme cases may take longer to treat.
-Thrombosed hemorrhoids may even require surgery before the problem is resolved.
+Thrombosed hemorrhoids may even require medical surgery before the problem is resolved.
 In most cases, however, these more extreme measures aren’t necessary.

 Risk Factors for Hemorrhoids